-Integrating proprietary ESG analysis:
+I. Integrating proprietary ESG analysis:

-The NB ESG Quotient ratings are generated for company holdings in the Portfolio.
-The third party or NB ESG Quotient rating for companies are utilised to help to better identify risks and opportunities in the overall assessment of a company, noting that the Portfolio will focus investment in companies that are exposed to global long-term themes.
+The NB ESG Quotient ratings are generated for issuers in the Portfolio.
+The NB ESG Quotient rating for issuers is utilised to help to better identify risks and opportunities in the overall credit and value assessment.